jmcveigh/p5-app-hashpipe/README.md

 # p5-app-hashpipe

-This is a Twitter photo hog used to download all accessible photographs from the specified Twitter screen name.
+This is a command line application intended to be a photo hog used to download all accessible photographs or animations from a specified Twitter screen name or Reddit subreddit.

 This is a completed works, in part, by Jason McVeigh of General Software Contracting and the Linux User Group in Orillia, ON, CA.